Metalstorm: The Destruction of Jared-Syn: Reception

-Lawrence Van Gelder of The New York Times called it "a slow-moving, thoroughly derivative movie".
-Writing for The Washington Post, Gary Arnold described it as "Spacehunter at an amateurish level of production".
 Reviewing the film on Blu-Ray, Chris Coffel of Bloody Disgusting wrote, "It's a low budget rip off of better movies, but it's done with a lot of fun and heart."
 In rating it 3/5 stars, Anthony Arrigo of Dread Central recommended the Blu-Ray to fans of cheesy 1980s films, saying that although it is not a good film, it is creative and fun.